Fuel gauge: Usage in fleet and fuel management

 However, the standard OEM fuel gauges in many vehicles are not designed for high-precision measurement.
 They are often built to provide a general indication to the driver and can be inaccurate, especially on uneven terrain or due to the irregular shape of the fuel tank.

 Because of this lack of precision, many commercial fleet operators install high-precision aftermarket fuel level sensors (e.g., capacitive or ultrasonic sensors) directly into the fuel tank.
 These specialized sensors provide more accurate data, allowing the fleet telematics system to precisely track every liter of fuel added during refueling and to detect the sudden drops in fuel level that indicate siphoning or theft.

-Fuel Gauge ICs
+Fuel gauge integrated circuits

-In electronics there are different ICs available, which control the current State of Charge of accumulators.
-These devices are also called "Fuel Gauge".
+In electronics there are different integrated circuits available, which control the current state of charge of accumulators.
+These devices are also called "fuel gauge".